There’s more to a theme than looks – handsome is as handsome does. Here’s how to check whether a theme is safe, well-maintained, and well-supported.

 The theme reviews and 1-5 star rating appears on the theme’s description page (https://wordpress.org/themes/themename/).
 Don’t just look at the stars, check the number of reviews.
 A 5-star rating based on 4 reviews is a lot less impressive (and more likely to be the result of paid or friend reviews) than a 4-star rating based on dozens or hundreds of reviews.

 Click the yellow bar in any star row to see all reviews for that rating.
 Click the title to read a review.
-Low star reviews can help you identify issues with the theme, but check dates – bugs may have been fixed since the review was posted.
+One and two star reviews can help you identify issues with the theme, but check dates – bugs may have been fixed since the review was posted.
 Reviews can show whether a theme author is committed to upkeep.

 4).
 Check the Support and Documentation